neeraj08/NPuzzle/README.md

 13  14  15  _

+** You can change grid size by changing variable n in NPuzzle.java

 Operations possible:
 only 1.)Swap the empty cell with adjacent cell(right, left, top, bottom) by clicking on the adjacent cell.